openviglet/vecchio/README.md

 ![banner_vecchio.jpg](https://openviglet.github.io/vecchio/img/banner_vecchio.jpg)
 ------
-**Viglet Vecchio** allows create an authentication and an authorization layers to access API.
+**Viglet Vecchio** allows to create authentication and authorization layers to access API.

 **If you'd like to contribute to Viglet Vecchio, be sure to review the [contribution guidelines](CONTRIBUTING.md).**